arunkumar413/easy-select/readme.md

-A simple select component based on react
+A simple select component based on react.